BumblebeeBat/FlyingFox/docs/channels.md

 5. You don't trust your partner.
 6. No fee for spending funds through the channel.
 7. Spend money as fast as sending a message, you don't have to wait for any confirmations.
-8. Payments and bets inside of a channel can be secret from everyone except your partner.
-9. Channel block can be OTR encrypted, so that the participants can have deniability for non-final channel blocks, allowing betting and trading in secret.

 Bitcoin channels will eventually be able to do everything except #9 and #3.
 For #3 in bitcoin, each additional hash-lock in a channel doubles the time and space requirements. `O(N^2)`